Mexmorize/full-stack-skeleton/README.md

 okay lets try again

 # What is being done in the newest change
-Uninstalled Husky
-Retrying the Google API release-please GitHub action with squash and merge
+Re-doing how the CI/CD is done to get release-please to work as needed.

 Method 1:
 ## Setting up using Docker